 Are you trying to reduce the risk of wildfire in your neighborhood?
-We are committed to helping you reduce wildfire risk by coming out to work with you and your neighbors to build community and provide resources for wildfire mitigation.
+We are committed to helping you reduce wildfire risk working with you and your neighbors to build community and provide resources for wildfire mitigation.
 As part of this program, we will bring our chipper out to process woody material into mulch for large projects.
-This is usually done on a cost share basis, in which residents contribute labor and pay a nominal fee for the service.
+This is done on a cost share basis, in which residents contribute labor and pay a nominal fee for the service.

 How to Stack Slash: